sdague/stacktest/README.rst

 Things that would be nice to have (PRs welcomed)

-- figure out if there is any way to do this over tramp
 - further enhance the compilation buffer regexp to make it easier to understand at a glance